 Get acquainted with these plastic-devouring slimy worms.
 They will be part of our future, for sure!
 Why?

-Because of our incredible appreciation for plastics, we have let them spread in all directions and all over our planet.
+Because of our addiction to plastics, we have let them spread in all directions and all over our planet.
 Statistics are properly alarming.
 From the surface of the oceans, where 6 plastics continents have formed, counting between 5-13 million tonnes of plastics (most likely around 10), or 5.5 trillion single pieces (are you coughing up yet?), to the bottom of the ocean, where a plastic bag has entered the Guinness world record book for being the deepest piece of trash in the history of mankind at almost 11,000 metres within the Mariana Trench.

 Read also about our campaign against plastic and for marine life in India with Sagar Mitra.